equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 movement of goods or people.
 Demand management encompasses policies intended to reduce individual trips and make various mode options more viable.
 These policies include:

-x

-Urban consolidation and 'centres’ policies (land use planning) to reduce the need for travel
+* Urban consolidation and 'centres’ policies (land use planning) to reduce the need for travel

-x

-Other planning control policies such as restricting parking provisions in new developments
+* Other planning control policies such as restricting parking provisions in new developments

-x

-Road network management and network connectivity policies, including implementation of intelligent transport systems to improve public transport operation, management of clearways and transit lanes, and providing greater priority for public transport over general traffic
+* Road network management and network connectivity policies, including implementation of intelligent transport systems to improve public transport operation, management of clearways and transit lanes, and providing greater priority for public transport over general traffic

-x

-Transport pricing to reduce travel demand; including demand based, tolling or transport pricing to discourage discretionary travel by private vehicle for trips that can be served by public transport.
+* Transport pricing to reduce travel demand; including demand based, tolling or transport pricing to discourage discretionary travel by private vehicle for trips that can be served by public transport.

 The Transport Master Plan highlights that Western Sydney is currently home to 47 per cent of